Alex Belzile

 Alex Belzile Career

-After opting to turn professional, Alex Belzile signed a one-year contract with the Gwinnett Gladiators of the ECHL for the 2012–13 season.
-He made a notable impact, recording ten goals and 20 assists in 40 games.
-Belzile also signed a professional try-out with the American Hockey League’s (AHL) Hamilton Bulldogs, where he scored the game-winning goal in his first game on March 22, 2013.
-He finished his tenure with the Bulldogs with eight points in 14 games.
-In the 2013–14 season, he remained with the Gladiators but faced injury challenges, playing only three games.
-He was later traded to the Alaska Aces, where he contributed significantly to their Kelly Cup victory, scoring 10 points in 18 postseason games.
+After completing his junior career, Belzile opted to turn professional, signing a one-year contract with the Gwinnett Gladiators of the ECHL for the 2012-13 season.
+In his first professional season, he recorded ten goals and 20 assists in 40 games, demonstrating his ability to adapt to the faster, more physical professional game.
+During this time, he also signed a professional try-out with the AHL’s Hamilton Bulldogs, where he made an immediate impression by scoring the game-winning goal in his first game on March 22, 2013, a 1-0 victory over the Syracuse Crunch.
+He finished his tenure with Hamilton with eight points in 14 games.

 Alex Belzile Family